Hugo-Leung/jpsi-paper/README.md

 ```
 the output files would be written to the `build` directory

+The code is also hosted on [Github](https://github.com/Hugo-Leung/jpsi-paper).
+The git repo can also be found at `/seaquest/users/chleung/paper/jpsi-paper` on the SeaQuet servers
 ## file struture
 Figures should be placed under `figures` directory